January 26, 2026

 - Privacy policy and terms of service

 Once everything is ready, the approval process begins.
-For iOS, Apple’s App Store typically takes between 2 – 5 business days to review and approve an app.
+For iOS, Apple’s App Store typically takes between 2 and 5 business days to review and approve an app.
 On the Android side, Google Play is usually faster, often approving submissions within 1 – 2 days, and sometimes even the same day.

 Brands that have successfully converted their stores into apps